PersistentCloud/immich-slideshow/README.md

 - Display of current temperature and weather conditions
 - Display of sunrise and sunset times
 - Automatic updates based on user location
+- Nginx preconfigured to be ready when deployed in Docker

 ## Installation